treekit/treekit/README.md

 [TreeKIT](http://treekit.org/) builds tools to help city dwellers measure, map, and collaboratively manage urban ecosystems.
 This is a mobile webapp for us to collect data about trees and treebeds one block at a time.
 We'll refer the app as `Treekit` in the docs below.

+`Treekit` is distributed under the terms of the GNU Affero General Public License version 3 or (at your own option) later.
+See `COPYING` for details.

 ## Local Setup